taataa/tapspace/docs/api/v2/index.md

 <p style="margin-bottom: 0"><strong>Throws:</strong></p>

-- if the old child does not exist.
-This may reveal a race condition or
-- otherwise unexpected situation.
+- when the old child does not exist.
+This may reveal a race condition or otherwise unexpected situation.

 Source: [replaceChild.js](https://github.com/taataa/tapspace/blob/master/lib/components/Component/replaceChild.js)